 I rarely do single designs if I’m not directly commissioned to create a stand-alone print.
 Instead, I really enjoy editing, mixing, and matching my patterns to support each other and work together on a range of products.
 Coloring is an essential phase in managing collections!

 My design “Rainclouds” is a nice, texture-based print that works well on many interior surfaces.
 I created the original artwork with a soft pencil, so the final outcome has an organic hand-drawn feel about it.
 It makes the design approachable and friendly.

-I really put a lot of heart in “Flock” -pattern, depicting a cloud of birds flying in the sky.
-Although the end-result seems almost sketchy, I wanted the design to relate the freedom of movement, continuously changing form of the group, to capture the same airy feeling as the birds have as they are flying!
+I really put a lot of heart in the “Flock” -pattern, depicting a cloud of birds flying in the sky.
+Although the end result seems almost sketchy, I wanted the design to relate the freedom of movement, the continuously changing form of the group, to capture the same airy feeling as the birds have as they are flying!

 I love putting together mock-up images; to me, they just light up the designs!
 It’s also an effective way to help a customer to understand the potential of a print, bringing it closer to reality.
 While creating the “Swallow” design, I took the ‘less is more’ direction.
 Sometimes you have to give the main figure the central stage; here, the motions of a flying bird are enough to create a powerful design.”